 Cape Town – Cederberg Region, South Africa

 Leaving Cape Town this morning, we stop and take a look at Table Mountain from across Table Bay before making our way to the Cederberg region.
 Boasting some of the most picturesque mountains and orange farms.
-We pay a visit to the Rooibos tea farm which is world renowned for it’s health benefits and unique taste.
+Cederberg is home to the famous Rooibos tea farm which is world renowned for it’s health benefits and unique taste.
 We enjoy dinner at our overnight stop where we have an opportunity to experience South African hospitality at it’s best.

 The Cederberg Mountains and nature reserve are situated nearby Clanwilliam.
 They were named after the endangered ancient Clanwilliam Cedar trees which are indigenous to the area, growing up to heights of over 1500 metres.
 The mountains spread up to 50 kilometres both north and south, and up to 20 kilometres both east and west with the highest summit within the range being Sneeuberg at 2028 metres.
 This region comprises of intense sandstone rock formations, usually various shades of red in colour.
 The Cederberg Wilderness Area is renowned for containing incredible ancient San rock art.
 It is also well-known for the discovery of significant fossils, specifically within recent years.
 These fossils are of primitive fish and can be dated back almost 450 million years to the Ordovician Period.